CERT-Polska/mquery/docs/internals.md

 And yet this is usually pretty fast to query.
 But few more question marks in the rule could cripple mquery performance.

-- Parser is your friend.
-If your query runs too slow, check the query plan.
+- The parser is your friend.
+If your query runs too slow, check the query plan.```

 ## Known performance limits